Johnny-Gasbeck/Zentra/README.md

 <img width="1199" height="799" alt="Executive Summary" src="https://github.com/user-attachments/assets/a8d5abe8-1c89-456f-9c84-46e1125e2555" />

 - Peak sales occurred in **December 2020**, with monthly revenue reaching **$1.3M** during the pandemic-driven e-commerce boom.
 Sales declined significantly after 2020, with revenue dropping **46%** and AOV falling **10% from 2021 to 2022**, signaling a shift in consumer behavior and product engagement.
-Teams should investigate these trends and work cross-functionally to boost AOV (which only grew **1.9% annually vs. 22.3% in orders**) through pricing strategies, bundling, and product mix optimization.
+Teams should investigate these trends and work cross-functionally to boost AOV (which only grew **1.9% annually vs. 22.3% in orders**) through pricing strategies, bundling, and product mix optimization

-- Campaigns should launch earlier in Q4 and back-to-school periods (**Aug–Nov**) to capitalize on seasonal trends, while slow months like **February (historically under $480K)** can be used for promotions, process improvements, or piloting new initiatives.
+- Campaigns should launch earlier in Q4 and back-to-school periods (**Aug–Nov**) to capitalize on seasonal trends, while slow months like **February (historically under $480K)** can be used for promotions, process improvements, or piloting new initiatives

 - Top products like **Apple AirPods** and a **Gaming Monitor** account for a combined **$1.4M+ in revenue**, yet high-AOV items like the iPhone contribute just **0.8% of total revenue**.
 Marketing should prioritize high-return products, increase visibility for underperformers, and reduce investment in consistently low performers like Bose SoundSport.
-Additionally, **Japan — with the highest AOV among top revenue-generating countries** — presents a key growth opportunity if order count can be increased.
+Additionally, **Japan — with the highest AOV among top revenue-generating countries** — presents a key growth opportunity if order count can be increased

 - The loyalty program underperformed compared to non-loyalty members, accounting for just **39% of revenue** and showing a lower yearly AOV across the full period.
-However, performance improved in **2021 and 2022**, followed by a dip in late 2022, emphasizing the need for tighter performance tracking.
+However, performance improved in **2021 and 2022**, followed by a dip in late 2022, emphasizing the need for tighter performance tracking

 - Refund amounts on the **MacBook Air** alone totaled **$719K with an 11.4% refund rate**, eroding margins despite strong sales.
-Investigating refund causes, recovering missing refund data (**Aug 2021–2022**), and modeling long-term impact will help optimize product offerings and reduce costly returns.
+Investigating refund causes, recovering missing refund data (**Aug 2021–2022**), and modeling long-term impact will help optimize product offerings and reduce costly returns

 # Deep-Dive Insights